Protofeminism: Islamic world

-Christian Medieval Europe
+Christian medieval Europe

-Here the dominant view was that women were intellectually and morally weaker than men, having been tainted by the original sin of Eve as described in biblical tradition.
+In Christian medieval Europe, the dominant view was that women were intellectually and morally weaker than men, having been tainted by the original sin of Eve as described in biblical tradition.
 This was used to justify many limits placed on women, such as not being allowed to own property, or being obliged to obey fathers or husbands at all times.
 This view and curbs derived from it were disputed even in medieval times.
-Medieval protofeminists recognized as important to the development of feminism include Marie de France, Eleanor of Aquitaine, Bettisia Gozzadini, Nicola de la Haye, Christine de Pizan, Jadwiga of Poland, Laura Cereta, and La Malinche.
+Medieval European protofeminists recognized as important to the development of feminism include Marie de France, Eleanor of Aquitaine, Bettisia Gozzadini, Nicola de la Haye, Christine de Pizan, Jadwiga of Poland, and Laura Cereta.

 Women in the Peasants' Revolt

-The English Peasants' Revolt of 1381 was a rebellion against serfdom, in which many women played prominent roles.
-On 14 June 1381, the Lord Chancellor and Archbishop of Canterbury, Simon of Sudbury, was dragged from the Tower of London and beheaded.
-Leading the group was Johanna Ferrour, who ordered this in response to Sudbury's harsh poll taxes.
-She also ordered the beheading of the Lord High Treasurer, Sir Robert Hales for his role in them.
-In addition to leading these rebels, Ferrour burned down the Savoy Palace and stole a duke's chest of gold.
-The Chief Justice John Cavendish was beheaded by Katherine Gamen, another female leader.
+The 1381 Peasants' Revolt was a peasant rebellion in England in which English women played prominent roles.
+On 14 June 1381, the Lord Chancellor and Archbishop of Canterbury, Simon Sudbury, was dragged from the Tower of London and beheaded by the rebels.
+Leading the group that executed him was Johanna Ferrour, who ordered his execution in response to Sudbury's harsh poll taxes.
+She also ordered the beheading of the Lord High Treasurer, Sir Robert Hales, for his involvement with the taxes.
+Ferrour also participated in the looting of the Savoy Palace by the rebels, stealing a chest of gold.
+The Chief Justice of the King's Bench, Sir John Cavendish, was beheaded by rebels after Katherine Gamen untied the boat he planned on escaping them in.

-An Associate Professor of English at Bates College, Sylvia Federico, argues that women often had the strongest desire to participate in revolts, this one in particular.
-They did all that men did: they were just as violent in rebelling against the government, if not more so.
-Ferrour was not the only female leader of the revolt; others were involved — one woman indicted for encouraging an attack on a prison at Maidstone in Kent, another responsible for robbing a multitude of mansions, which left servants too scared to return afterwards.
-Although there were not many female leaders in the Peasants' Revolt, there were surprising numbers in the crowd, for instance, 70 in Suffolk.
+Bates College professor Sylvia Federico argues that women often had the strongest desire to participate in revolts, including the Peasants' Revolt.
+They did all that men did, and were just as violent in rebelling against the government, if not more so.
+Ferrour was not the only female leader of the Peasants' Revolt; one Englishwoman was indicted for encouraging an attack on a prison at Maidstone in Kent, and another was responsible for robbing a multitude of mansions, which left servants too scared to return afterwards.
+Although there were only a small number of female leaders involved in the Peasants' Revolt, there were surprising numbers of women among the rebels, including 70 in Suffolk.
 The women involved had valid reasons for desiring to be so and on occasions taking a leading role.
-The poll tax of 1380 was tougher on married women, so it is unsurprising that some women were as violent as men in their involvement.
+The 1380 poll tax was tougher on married women, so it is unsurprising that some women were as violent as men in their involvement.
 Their acts of violence signified mounting hatred for the government.